 - Don’t try to convince your partner or anyone else that you are healed.
 Don’t expect anyone to certify you as safe.
 Rather, let your actions speak for you.

 - If it feels safe for you to do so, consider sharing what techniques you are using to prevent yourself from getting violent when you feel anxious, frustrated or angry.

 - Accept the reality that, even if you do great work and make wonderful strides to becoming a safe and worthwhile partner, your relationship may not survive.
 Understand too that you may not want your relationship to survive.
-The new you may come to understand that your partner’s issues are causing her to behave in abusive ways as well.
-If she is unwilling or unable to change, your best bet is to move on.
+The new you may come to understand that your partner’s issues are causing them to behave in abusive ways as well.
+If he or she is unwilling or unable to change, your best bet is to move on.
 If the relationship ends, you will have some great tools to help make the next relationship successful, emotionally healthy, and violence-free.